 What’s the #1 predictor of kids becoming successful, well-adjusted adults?

-Another surprising result of her study: Kids who didn’t start doing chores until age 15 or 16 actually did worse later on.
+Another surprising result of her study: Kids who didn’t start doing chores until age 15 or 16 actually did worse later on.1

 Young people who learn about earning and saving money early-on have huge advantages in life: The things they want come easier.
-They take hold of simple attitudes and behaviours that help them getting ahead.
+One of the best ways to improve your children’s financial future is to help them take hold of simple attitudes and behaviours that assist them get ahead.

 Below are some good websites on teaching your kids about money.